 The adhesive will have hardened within 24 hours.
 You can seal the joints using Soudal Decorators Caulk.

 - Paint your skirting boards beforehand.
-This will save you having to mask the edges while painting.
+This will save you from having to mask the edges while painting.

 The following is also useful: